Creative Commons Attribution-Noncommercial-No Derivative Works 3.0

 Scholarly Commentary with DZI View for Vetusta Monumenta, Plate 2.25.
 Commentary by Matthew Sangster.

 Plate: An image of the Palace of Placentia, also known as Greenwich Palace or the King’s House at Greenwich.
-The engraving was completed by James Basire (1730-1802), working from a drawing made by George Vertue (1684-1756) that itself appears to have been copied from an image in the possession of Horace Walpole (1717-1797).
+The etching and engraving of the image was completed by James Basire (1730-1802), working from a drawing made by George Vertue (1684-1756) that itself appears to have been copied from an image in the possession of Horace Walpole (1717-1797).
 This image forms part of a series of views of royal palaces that begins with Plates 2.23-24 and resumes with Plate 2.27.
 It speaks to the Society of Antiquaries of London’s enduring interest in royal history and London history, as manifested in previous plates including Plate 1.4 (reproducing a portrait of Richard II in Westminster Abbey), Plates 1.17-19 (engravings of the Whitehall and King Street gates), Plates 1.21-26 (the Westminster Tournament Roll), Plate 1.63 (a plan of the Tower Liberties from 1597), Plates 2.1-2 (the plans for rebuilding London after the Great Fire of 1666), and Plates 2.5, 2.12 and 2.14 (depicting the Savoy).

 Object: The plate depicts the Palace of Placentia, as seen looking south-south-east from a position on the River Thames off the Isle of Dogs.
 First built by Humphrey of Lancaster, Duke of Gloucester (1390-1447), the palace was extended by a succession of Plantagenet, Tudor and Stuart monarchs who resided there, before being neglected during the Commonwealth.
 It was largely demolished after the Restoration, making way for new developments that eventually became the Royal Naval Hospital.